tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/1/LessonPlan.md

   * **0x** - a protocol that allows the creation of decentralized crypto exchanges on the Ethereum blockchain using smart contracts for negotiation between users.

-  * **Gemini Dollar (GUSD)** - the first federally regulated stablecoin the Gemini dollar is issued by the Gemini Trust Company, LLC, a New York trust company.
+  * **Gemini Dollar (GUSD)** - the first federally regulated stablecoin, the Gemini dollar is issued by the Gemini Trust Company, LLC, in New York.
 Each GUSD is backed by one USD.

-  * **Hedge** - a platform that creates a market for knowledge on best trading practices, allows users to trade their current market analysis for an equivalent amount of value.
+  * **Hedge** - a platform that creates a market for knowledge on best trading practices, it allows users to trade their current market analyses for an equivalent amount of value.

   * **Vechain** - "VeChain offers a Blockchain-as-a-Service (`BaaS`) platform called ToolChain.
 ToolChain offerers services like product lifecycle management, supply chain process control, data deposit, data certification, and process certification to enterprise companies like Walmart.

-  * **Maker Dao (Dai)** - Dai is a token but also a `stablecoin`, this means 1 Dai = $1.
-Instead of having a central company back the fiat, the MakerDAO converts Ether to the Dai stablecoin.
+  * **Maker Dao (Dai)** - Dai is a token but also a `stablecoin`, which means 1 Dai = $1.
+Instead of having a central company back the fiat, the MakerDAO converts ether to the Dai stablecoin.
 This creates a 1:1 parity with the USD, without a central authority, just smart contracts!

   * **Golem (GNT)** - is a token that you use to pay for rentable computing power on the Golem network.
 It allows you to pay for computations that occur outside of Ethereum, like GPU access or other hardcore number-crunching jobs.

 ---

-### 5. Instructor Do: Mappings Data Structure in Solidity (15 min) (Critical)
+### 5. Instructor Do: Mapping Data Structure in Solidity (15 min) (Critical)

 This activity shows students how to build a simple token with Solidity.